darklab8/darklab_goping/README.md

-golang program to query same url N times at the same time
+golang program to query same url N times at the same time.

 example: